surma/surma.dev/content/things/actormodel.md

 Assuming you are a JavaScript developer, there’s a couple of things you need to know do understand this program:

 - Functions are defined as `function_name(parameters) -> body.`.
-- Variables start with a uppercase letter, atoms (similar to symbols) start with a lowercase letter.
+- Variables start with an uppercase letter, atoms (similar to symbols) start with a lowercase letter.
 - `{...}` is used to construct tuples, which are kind of an immutable Array.
 - `!` sends a message (the right-hand side) to an actor’s mailbox (the lefthand side).
 - `self()` returns the current actor’s mailbox address.